Things to do in Siem Reap

 If you’re planning a trip, you’re most likely coming to see Angkor Wat.
 And you should make that your priority.
 It’s incredible and totally worth it.
 It’s not just a tourist trap.

 But then, there’s this whole other side to Siem Reap.
-We met a few travellers that were just in town for a few days on a tour, but if you have the chance to stay longer you definitely should.
+We met a few travellers who were just in town for a few days on a tour, but if you have the chance to stay longer in Siem Reap, you definitely should.
+Some digital nomads decide to make this their base long term.
 There is just so much to see and do here!

 Here’s what else you need to include in your itinerary for Siem Reap.
 Take your time, slow down and enjoy this beautiful spot.